thepenskefile/ts-rest-example/README.md

 # ts-rest-example

-Run scripts for packages from the root by using the package script. e.g. to lint the frontend package, run `pnpm frontend lint`.
+Run scripts for packages from the root by using the package script. e.g. to lint the frontend package, run `npm frontend lint`.